wp-plugins/google-analytics-dashboard-for-wp/readme.txt

 Contributors: deconf
 Donate link: https://deconf.com/donate/
 Tags: google,analytics,google analytics,dashboard,analytics dashboard,google analytics dashboard,google analytics widget,tracking,realtime,wpmu,multisite
-Requires at least: 2.8
+Requires at least: 3.0
-Tested up to: 4.1
+Tested up to: 4.1.1
-Stable tag: 4.3.8
+Stable tag: 4.4.7
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 Displays Google Analytics reports and real-time statistics in your WordPress Dashboard.
 Inserts the latest tracking code in every page of your site.

 == Description ==
-Using a widget, [Google Analytics Dashboard](https://deconf.com/google-analytics-dashboard-wordpress/) displays detailed analytics info and statistics about: number of visits, number of visitors, bounce rates, organic searches, pages per visit directly on your WordPress Dashboard.
+Using a widget, [Google Analytics Dashboard](https://deconf.com/google-analytics-dashboard-wordpress/) displays detailed analytics info and statistics about: number of visits (sessions), number of visitors (users), bounce rates, organic searches, pages per visit directly on your WordPress Dashboard.

-Authorized users can also view statistics like Views, UniqueViews and top searches, on frontend, at the end of each article.
+Authorized users can also view statistics like views, unique views and searches, on frontend, at the end of each article.

 > <strong>Google Analytics Dashboard on GitHub</strong><br>
 > You can submit pull requests, feature requests or bugs on [Google Analytics Dashboard](https://github.com/deconf/Google-Analytics-Dashboard-for-WP) repository.